Texas lawmakers consider death penalty for women who get abortions

 Tinderholt defended the bill, according to Fox 9, a Texas television station.

 “I think it’s important to remember that if a drunk driver kills a pregnant woman, they get charged twice.
 If you murder a pregnant woman, you get charged twice.
 So I’m not specifically criminalizing women.
-What I’m doing is equalizing the law,” said Tinderholt.
+What I’m doing is equalizing the law,” Tinderholt said.

-Before goes before the full Texas House for debate, it faces a challenge in committee.
+Before the bill goes to the full Texas House for debate, it faces a challenge in committee.

 “I cannot and will not support nor will I let come out of this committee any bill on [abortion] which targets the woman with either civil or criminal liability,” he told the paper.